SimonDar/Capjet-Orientation-Control-System/README.md

 ### Controls

 - **RightLeft/Y Rotation** and **FrontBack/X Rotation**: These numeric inputs measure the ROV’s rotational speed in degrees per second.
 The values come from the gyroscope or can be entered manually for testing.

-- **Tolerance Level**: This defines the threshold for ignoring small, insignificant rotations.
-Rotations below this value won’t trigger any thruster adjustments.
+- **Tolerance Level**: This is a setting that tells the system to ignore small rotations.
+If the rotation is below this value, no thruster adjustments are made.
+It's used to filter out tiny, unimportant movements.

-- **Out of Bounds Level**: The maximum allowed rotational speed.
-If the ROV rotates faster than this limit, the system shuts down to prevent further movement or damage.
+- **Out of Bounds Level**: This sets the maximum safe rotation speed.
+If the ROV spins faster than this limit, the system shuts down to avoid damage.
+It's meant to catch extreme situations or malfunctions.

-- **Output Amplifier**: This amplifies signals sent to the thrusters, allowing the system to control how much power is applied to each thruster based on the detected rotation.
+- **Output Amplifier**: This setting controls how much power is sent to the thrusters.
+It increases the thruster response based on how much rotation is detected, helping to fine-tune the ROV's movement.

 ### Indicators